faturita/faturita.github.io/_portfolio/portfolio-9.md

 * *Description*: This is a Social Assistive Robot built on the QBo project based on RPi and Arduino.
 It implements Google Assistant as voice recognition and text to speech synthesis.

+* *Project*: This robot has two cameras that can be properly aligned to implement stereo vision.
+One of the goals is to recognize particular objects from both cameras, locate them in the space and grab them them with the arm.
+This is a basic benchmark that is great to pass it.

 * *Scope*: fix and implement the new method.
 Integrate with the arm.

 Code